bytebeamio/rumqtt/rumq-client/design.md

 ```

-#### keep additional functionality like gcloud jwt auth and http connect proxy out of rumqtt
+Keep additional functionality like gcloud jwt auth and http connect proxy out of rumqtt
 -------

 Prevents (some) conflicts w.r.t different versions of ring. conflicts because of rustls are still possible but atleast